jkillingsworth/jkillingsworth.com/README.md

 2. Install the MSYS2 components when prompted.
 Use the default options.

-3. Install Jekyll and Bundler using the following command:
+3. Install the Bundler gem using the following command:

-       gem install jekyll bundler
+       gem install bundler

+4. Install Jekyll and all dependencies using the following command:

+       bundle install

-   Use the following command to verify the latest version of Jekyll is installed:
+5. Verify the latest version of Jekyll is installed using the following command:

        jekyll -v